Committee on Investments and Social Responsibility

 - James Feinerman, Associate Dean for Transnational Programs; Co-Director, Georgetown Law Asia

-- Jonathan Prangley, GU Undergraduate Investment Fund
+- Jonathan Prangley, Georgetown Undergraduate Investment Fund representative

 - J. Callahan Watson, Assistant Vice President for Public Affairs and Business Policy, Office of Public Affairs